-Make the Best of Volcano Bay Rides!
+Make the Best of Volcano Bay Rides in Orlando!

 Volcano Bay may just be the most epic water park ever!
 Universal Orlando has dine it again!
 And trust us when we say this one is worth getting up early for!
 And you will want to plan ahead, and stay for the day at this super popular water park.

 Volcano Bay is the South Seas oasis located at the heart of Universal Orlando.
 It’s a new attraction and addition to the already intoxicating park.
 The Volcano Bay water park has more than 20 water slides and many pools to cool off.
 It’s great for a summer escapade or a quick weekend break with friends or family.